 Giles Pearson, Director here at Accountests, explains how important it is to get the hiring process right the first time, and introduces the new Bad Hire Calculator tool, available now on our website.
 Use the calculator to work out exactly how costly it can be to your business to fix the issue of hiring the wrong candidate.

 How’s that personal development plan for your bright young star going?
 Tough isn’t it?
 What about the one for the team member who thinks they should be promoted faster than is justified by their performance.
 Ouch!
 How about an accountants specific personality profile that comes complete with a personal development plan roadmap?
 Sound good?

 The knock-on effects of unfilled vacancies on existing staff were largely expected by employers, but in reality are alarming.
 Shorten the time to hire new staff to avoid losing candidates to competing job offers and increase the wellbeing services offered to staff.
-Accountests can assist in shortening the time to hire new staff with our ‘fast & thorough’ techniques for getting you ahead of candidates competing jobs offers.
+Accountests can assist in shortening the time to hire new staff with our ‘hire fast - with confidence’ techniques for getting you ahead of candidates competing jobs offers.

 Ryan concludes that accounting firms should treat new hires like any other investment decision – what is the ROI, especially in terms of the tasks this new person will be able to take off the firm owner.
 This will likely sway decision making more towards hiring senior rather junior than might otherwise have been the case.
 Taking the strategic view might result in a different decision than initially considered.

 When used effectively, phone-interviews bring all the benefits of identifying the best candidate for the role, without the current risks and expense of bringing candidates in from all over and organizing the resources to accommodate interviews and candidates.
 However, they also bring the considerable risk of missing out on great candidates when run ineffectively.